 Meathead at Cornell University

-In 2019 I was nominated for the Barbecue Hall of Fame and selected to be one of the BBQ Stars: Legends of Fire.
+In 2019 I was selected to be one of the BBQ Stars: Legends of Fire.

 Since then I have become an omnivore, eating and drinking for a living since 1970.
 It’s a dirty job, but somebody’s gotta do it.
 And I’ve got wine and sauce stains on all my shirts and the well-marbled waistline to prove I do it well.